robzor92/robzor92.github.io/docs/user_guides/auth/ldap.md

 # Login using LDAP

 ## Introduction
-Sometimes it is necessary to login to a platform before using, this is also the case with Hopsworks.
 Hopsworks supports different methods of authentication.
 Here we will look at authentication using LDAP.

 ## Prerequisites